Skip to Content

 • 4.00 Credits

-The third of three courses integrates the health-illness continuum across the lifespan, including principles of pathophysiology, pharmacology, genetics and the nursing process as a basis for clinical reasoning.
-Chronic care exemplars from pediatric, adult and geriatric populations focus on care of the patient across multiple settings.
+The second of three courses integrates the health-illness continuum across the lifespan, including principles of pathophysiology, pharmacology, genetics and the nursing process as a basis for clinical reasoning.
+Complex concept exemplars related to the care of adult and pediatric patients in the acute care setting will also be discussed.
 Prerequisites: Full Major status in Nursing.

 • 3.00 Credits